TwP/keypad/README.md

 ## KeyDeck

-The [Stream Deck](https://www.elgato.com/en/stream-deck) is a very nice piece of hardware, but what it could really use are some tactile clicky keys.
+The Elgato [Stream Deck](https://www.elgato.com/en/stream-deck) is a very nice piece of hardware, but what it could really use are some tactile clicky keys.
 Enter the **KeyDeck** - an Arduino powered mechanical keypad for one button automations on your Mac.

 ![](media/keypad.png)